AdobeDocs/commerce-admin.en/help/stores-purchase/introduction.md

 ## Store structure

 A single instance of Adobe Commerce or Magento Open Source can support multiple sites, stores, or store views that use different attributes and content.
 A typical scenario is to set up stores with different options in different domains.
-For example, you might want one set of categories and products on one domain and another set of categories and products on a different domain in a another language.
+For example, you might want one set of categories and products on one domain and another set of categories and products on a different domain in another language.
 Merchants can configure the websites, stores, and store views in the Admin.

-When the [hierarchy](stores.md) is defined, you can apply configuration settings according to [scope](../getting-started/websites-stores-views.md#scope-settings) so that each site, store and store view presents the product catalog and storefront experience you want.
+When the [hierarchy](stores.md) is defined, you can apply configuration settings according to [scope](../getting-started/websites-stores-views.md#scope-settings) so that each site, store, and store view provides the product catalog and storefront experience you want.

 ## Point of purchase

 Adobe Commerce and Magento Open Source reduce ordering errors by automatically verifying the SKU and availability of all items before an order is submitted.
 You can configure the [cart](cart.md) and [checkout options](checkout-process.md) to provide an optimal purchase experience, from the transaction through the delivery.
 Customers who are logged into their accounts can complete checkout quickly, because much of the information is already in their accounts.
 The _Checkout_ page leads the customer through each step of the process for completing the order transaction.
-If you activate [instant purchase](checkout-instant-purchase.md), customers can speed through the checkout process using information that is saved in their account.
+If you activate [Instant Purchase](checkout-instant-purchase.md), customers can speed through the checkout process using information that is saved in their account.

 >[!TIP]
 >